feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

    };
    ```

-1. `idSpecifier` — An optional [ID specifier][idspecifier] that distinguishes
-   the Feature App instance from other Feature App instances with the same ID.
+1. `featureAppId` — The ID that the integrator has assigned to the Feature App
+   instance.
+This ID is used as a consumer ID for [binding the required Feature
+   Services][feature-service-binder] to the Feature App.

 1. `baseUrl` — A base URL to be used for referencing the Feature App's own
    resources.
 It is only set in the `env` if the integrator has defined a